ab9106/music-player/README.md

 ## Demo

-You can try out the [https://music-player-rust-omega.vercel.app/](#) by following the provided link.
+You can try out the [https://music-player-rust-omega.vercel.app/](#) by copying and pasting  the provided link to your browser.

 ## Getting Started